From receptive profiles to a metric model of V1: Numerical scheme and results

 In the Gabor case, as shown in Section \ref{generator}, this integral can even be computed analytically, thus avoiding this approximation.\\ As for the propagation, first note that, in the case of a finite feature space $\mathcal{G}=\{p_1,\ldots ,p_M\}$, the Hausdorff measure reduces to the counting measure: integrals over $\mathcal{G}$ are finite unweighted sums over its elements.
 Although seemingly trivial, this indeed captures the distribution of the features throughout the data thanks to the inhomogeneity of the distance $d$.
 Loosely speaking, given a certain set of filters, some features may be ``more densely'' represented than others w.r.t. $d$.
 As a basic example, suppose that the filter $\psi_{p_1}$ is highly correlated with 8 other filters, i.e. for a fixed $\varepsilon$

 On the other hand, suppose that $\psi_{p_2}$ has only 2 filters highly correlated with it.
 As a consequence, $\mu(B_\varepsilon^d(p_1)) = 9$ and $\mu(B_\varepsilon^d(p_2)) = 3$, i.e. the balls of $d$ of the \emph{same} radius $\varepsilon$ centered at $p_1$ and $p_2$ have different measures.
 For a non-finite metric space, the spherical Hausdorff measure extends this concept, although in general it is not explicitly computed; however, the distance $d$ in the Gabor case turns out to be estimated by a Riemannian distance \cite{metric}, and the spherical Hausdorff measure on a Riemannian manifold coincides up to a constant factor with the Riemannian volume form \cite{federer}.
 We will go into more detail on the discretization of the Gabor feature space in Section 4.1.\\ We stress that this work focuses on showing that our construction allows to recover a connectivity pattern starting from non-structured banks of filters.
 A great interest is thus addressed to numerically known (therefore finite) sets of filters, obtained for instance through learning algorithms; one may even apply it to neurophysiologically measured RPs.
 We refer to \cite{metric} for some theoretical issues and more examples related to the spherical Hausdorff measure in that context.\\ A last point to be mentioned is the role of the normalization performed at each kernel iteration.
-Namely, as shown in Eq.(\ref{normalization}), the $L^1$ norm of $K_n^{p_0}$ is kept the same throughout the propagation, which prevents the values of $K_n^{p_0}$ from exploding as $n \rightarrow \infty$.\\
+Namely, as shown in Eq.(\ref{normalization}), $\|K_n^{p_0}\|_\infty$ is non-increasing w.r.t. $n$, which prevents the values of $K_n^{p_0}$ from exploding as $n \rightarrow \infty$.\\

 In the following, we first resume the classical example of Gabor filters presented in Section \ref{generator} and display the association fields generated by the connectivity in this case.
 We then show the curvature selectivity of the association fields emerging from endstopped simple cells.
 We also take into account the spatiotemporal behavior of the RPs by considering a family of three-dimensional Gabor filters including a time parameter.
 Finally, we show that it is still possible to recover a coherent ``bow-tie'' pattern starting from a family of RPs obtained through a learning algorithm, whose parameterization carries no a priori geometric information.